chemmedia/knowledgeworker-embedded-asset-api/README.md

 ### `solutionButtonClicked(): void`
 ### `retryButtonClicked(): void`
 These actions are only for assets of type `advanced-question`.
-Advanced question assets provide buttons for "Check answer", "Retry" and "Show solution" by themselfes when needed.
+Advanced question assets provide buttons for "Check answer", "Retry" and "Show solution" themselves as needed.
 When these are clicked, the API must be informed.

 Example: